 - We must be vigilant to the risk of attack or unauthorized access to our data resources and IT systems.

 - Put Client First – All our interactions are driven by the needs of staff, faculty and students and not the constraints of technology.

-- No Dogma - We implement whatever IT solutions best match the funds available and client requirements — whether commercial, community-sources, University built or managed, centralized or distributed.
+- No Dogma – We implement whatever IT solutions best match the funds available and client requirements — whether commercial, community-sourced, University built or managed, centralized or distributed.
 We evaluate on a service-by-service basis the most effective and efficient way to operate.

 - Increase Value – We collaboratively identify technical standards to achieve interoperability of solution and economies of scale.
-Thought targeted central investment and the elimination of service redundancies we seek to save divisions money.
+Through targeted central investment and the elimination of service redundancies we seek to save divisions money.